awsdocs/nice-dcv-admin-guide/doc_source/security-authentication.md

 Windows Credentials Provider enables users to bypass the Windows login if they successfully authenticate against the DCV server\.

 Windows Credentials Provider is only supported if the DCV `authentication` parameter is set to `system`\.
-If the DCV `authentication` parameter is set to `none`, users are required to manually log into Windows after they have been automatically authenticated against the DCV server\.
+If the DCV `authentication` parameter is set to `none`, users must manually sign in to Windows after they have been automatically authenticated against the DCV server\.

 Windows Credentials Provider is enabled by default when you install the NICE DCV server\.